The electric guitar has been used in blues music since the 1940s.

 Epiphone Limited Edition ES-335 PRO

-It will be less suited to petite players, or to those looking for something purely electric or acoustic.
+It will be less suited to petite players, and as it’s a semi, its not ideal if you’re looking for something purely electric or acoustic.

 - Slim Pau Ferro fretboard offers a similar sound to Rosewood but with an added brightness.